BLUE HORIZON 1261

 "What are those for?"
 Samantha asked curiously.

-The mechanic lowered his voice to a conspiratorial whisper.
+The mechanic lowered his voice.
 "They're for picking locks and throwing tumblers," he explained.
 "Sometimes they come in really handy."

 "For what?"
 Ivy asked suspiciously.